 TAG Oil was incorporated under the laws of British Columbia on December 12, 1990 under the name "398052 B.C.
 Ltd." Its name was subsequently changed to "Aldus Energy (Canada) Corp." on January 28, 1991, to "Aldus Energy Corp." on April 4, 1991, to "Durum Energy Corp." on July 18, 1991, to "Durum Cons.
 Energy Corp." on October 27, 1998, and to its current name "TAG Oil Ltd." on June 12, 2002.
-On October 29, 1997, the Corporation was continued in to the Yukon Territory.
+On October 29, 1997, the Corporation was continued into the Yukon Territory.
 On October 12, 2006, TAG Oil was re-domiciled from a company existing under the Business Corporations Act (Yukon) back to British Columbia by way of continuance under the Business Corporations Act (British Columbia) (the "B.C.
 Act").

-2.2 Intercorporate Relationships
+3.2 Intercorporate Relationships

 As at the date of this AIF, TAG Oil's directly owned subsidiaries are: TAG Oil (NZ) Limited, incorporated under the laws of New Zealand, Trans-Orient Petroleum Ltd., amalgamated under the laws of British Columbia, and Cypress Petroleum Pty Ltd. ("Cypress"), incorporated under the laws of Australia.
-TAG Oil's indirectly owned subsidiaries are: Cheal Petroleum Limited ("Cheal Petroleum"), incorporated under the laws of New Zealand, TAG Oil (Offshore) Limited, incorporated under the laws of New Zealand, CX

-Oil Limited, incorporated under the laws of New Zealand, Orient Petroleum (NZ) Limited, incorporated under the laws of New Zealand, and Stone Oil Limited, incorporated under the laws of New Zealand.
+TAG Oil's indirectly owned subsidiaries are: TAG Oil (Offshore) Limited, incorporated under the laws of New Zealand, CX Oil Limited, incorporated under the laws of New Zealand, Orient Petroleum (NZ) Limited, incorporated under the laws of New Zealand.